alanbruno1994/react-native-google-fit-plus/docs/INSTALLATION.md

 ## Demo Walkthrough (Development Setup)

 1. `npx react-native init AuthExampleTS --template react-native-template-typescript` to create a fresh RN project then go into the project folder
-2. `npm install react-native-google-fit --save` install the library
+2. `npm install react-native-google-fit-plus --save` install the library
 3. `cd .\android\app` in the root
    there is a `debug.keystore` file